 Official launch of Constituency Week

 Today, 11.
-April 2016, marked the official launch of Constituency Week, a pilot project that aims to bring closer the elected to those who have voted for them.
+April 2016, marked the official launch of Constituency Week, a pilot project that aims to bring the elected closer to those who voted for them.
 It provides a platform to hear citizen’s concerns, to witness the development of projects, to get the feeling of entrepreneurial and commercial activities and to create and promote a two-sided understanding between leaders and their people.